PA Mixers & Mixing Desks

 PA Mixers & Mixing Desks information

 Digital mixers can be used to combine channels under different tabs and assign various effects to them via displays.
 If you want to edit all of your tracks on your computer, you might want to consider an analogue or digital mixer that's equipped with USB or FireWire.
-Check out our extensive DJ section, which includes all kinds of unique DJ mixers.
-Bax-shop also offers tons of accessories, so you can protect your mixer with a PA mixer flight case, a PA mixer dust cover or a PA mixer flight bag and fit it with a gooseneck light or a rackmount.
+Check out our extensive DJ section, which includes special DJ mixers too.
+Bax Music also offers lots of accessories, so you can protect your mixer with a PA mixer flight case, a PA mixer dust cover & flight bag and fit it with a gooseneck light or a rack mount.

 3-pin XLR inputs on a PA mixer are usually used for connecting different kinds of microphones.
 You can often find a separate input underneath each of the XLR inputs for devices with a mono jack connector (not to be confused with insert connectors).
 Stereo signals can be transmitted to a stereo input, which you’ll recognise from its double jack input and double channel indicator (e.g. 7/8).
 XLR and jack outputs are responsible for transmitting audio from a regular mixer without an amp to an amplifier or active speakers.
 Extra inputs and outputs without extensive controls can often be found in the form of red and white RCA connectors.
 They can be used for connecting an MP3 player or a recorder, for instance.